vibbits/EMDenoising/README.md

 - [ImageJ](https://imagej.nih.gov/ij/index.html) (we recommend [Fiji](https://fiji.sc/), which comes with many alternative useful plugins)

 # Installation
-1. Save both [JavaQuasarBridge.jar](http://bioimagingcore.be/DenoisEM/bin/JavaQuasarBridge.jar) and [DenoisEM.jar](http://bioimagingcore.be/DenoisEM/bin/DenoisEM.jar) into the plugins folder of ImageJ/Fiji.
+1. Save both [JavaQuasarBridge.jar](http://bioimagingcore.be/DenoisEM/bin/JavaQuasarBridge-1.1.0.jar) and [DenoisEM.jar](http://bioimagingcore.be/DenoisEM/bin/DenoisEM-1.1.0.jar) into the plugins folder of ImageJ/Fiji.
 2. Save and extract Quasar.zip in the root folder of ImageJ or Fiji.

+For detailed installation instructions, we refer to the [project page](http://bioimagingcore.be/DenoisEM/installation.html).
 The installation shouldn't take more than a few minutes.
-For more detailed installation instructions, we refer to the [project page](http://bioimagingcore.be/DenoisEM/installation.html).

 # Getting started
 A demo example to get started with DenoisEM in a few minutes is provided on the [project page](http://bioimagingcore.be/DenoisEM/getting-started.html).